“Seeking Educational Justice: The 1968 Chicana/o Student Walkouts Made History" (Screenings)

 Both events are free; RSVP required.
 Please RSVP for each day you wish to attend.

 This two-day event commemorating the 1968 Walkouts in East Los Angeles is organized by the UCLA Chicano Studies Research Center.
-Cosponsored by the Fowler Museum at UCLA, the Institute of American Cultures, the Division of Social Sciences, the Graduate School of Education and Information Studies, and the César E. Chávez Department of Chicana/o Studies.
+Cosponsored by the Fowler Museum at UCLA, the Institute of American Cultures, the Division of Social Sciences, the Graduate School of Education and Information Studies, the Latino Policy and Politics Initiative at the UCLA Luskin School of Public Affairs, and the César E. Chávez Department of Chicana/o Studies.